 I am going to write a series of article with detailed reviews of some of the health insurance plans being sold by nationalized banks.
 This article is covering PNB Oriental royal mediclaim policy

-PNB Oriental Royal mediclaim – In brief
+PNB Oriental Royal mediclaim policy – In brief

 Nationalized banks in tie up with general insurance companies (Nationalized/Private) have come up with special products for their customers and bank employees.
 These are exclusive offerings to their account holders, under group insurance scheme.

 PNB Oriental Royal mediclaim is one of such product, which is offered by Punjab national bank to its customers and employees in association with Oriental Insurance Company Limited.
 Through this policy, account holder or employee can cover Self+Spouse+2 dependent children under family floater coverage.

 PNB Oriental Royal Mediclaim policy- Key Features

 PNB Oriental Royal mediclaim policy– Premium Chart